guipaz/blog/miniblog.md

 ---

+### 2024.01.15

+New year, same me.
+It's been ages since I last worked on anything remotely related to gamedev.
+The end of last year was marked for me with a pneumonia that brought to light my mild PTSD with being hospitalized due to my cancer treatment times.
+It was some really shitty weeks and I couldn't focus on anything other than either getting better or dying, depending on my mood.

+Today marks the start of the year for me, at least when it comes to being productive.
+I've setup a "Pomodoro-like" routine to try out and, if everything goes to plan (it usually doesn't) I should have at least some stuff written down in an organized manner.

+In regards of my last prototype, it's shelved along with the others of this same solution.
+It's been a really good thing to create different projects withing the same Visual Studio solution, using the same library, so I can just plug then in and out and test things without having to copy paste a lot of code; every shareable piece of code is in the library.

+Anyway, hope I come back with better news the next time I remember I created this blog and sit down to write something.

+---

 ### 2023.12.12

 Things haven't been going as planned; as usual.
 Even though I have been spending some time developing my project, my health has been taking some hits.
 I'm dropping the depression meds I've been taking for 4-5 years.
 It sucks ass.
 One of them is already gone, but the second one is really messing with my body.